como-manejar-path-ficheros-nodejs

 How to work with file paths in Node.js

-The path module in Node.js provides utilities for handling and transforming file and directory paths in a way that is independent of the operating system.
+The path module in Node.js provides utilities for handling and transforming file and directory paths in an operating system-independent way.

-It is a good practice to use these functions instead of manually splitting and concatenating strings.
+It is good practice to use these functions instead of manually splitting and concatenating text strings.

 Functions of the Path Module